 Graduation requirements: Students have to fulfill specific requirements for graduation.
-If you have not seen your updated check off sheet, please stop in B100 for a copy.
+If you have not seen your updated check off sheet that is maintained by the Office of Academic Affairs (B100), please stop in B100 and pick up a copy.
+After reviewing this document in its entirety for accuracy and completeness, you can then contact Dean Prendergast wtih any questions or concerns about it.
 Seniors must also review and return a Graduation Check-List (in the beginning of the senior-fall semester for most students).
 For further information, please contact Dean Prendergast .

 Taking courses after graduation: Once all requirements for the B.S. degree, the student must graduate.
 The graduation date cannot be arbitrarily changed.
-Students can take courses after graduating (when not seeking another degree) as a non-matriculated student.
+Only in certain circumstances can the graduation date be extended from fall to spring.
+If a student would have graduated after the fall semester and can document an academic plan to finish a second major, minor, or Packaging certificate in the spring, the graduation date can be extended from January until May, no further.
+Students in this situation should send their academic graduation plan to Dean Prendergast.
+Otherwise, students can take courses after graduating as a non-matriculated student.
 As a non-matric, grades do not count in the gpa.

 Diploma application: Students MUST complete the online Diploma Application by the deadline.
 The online Diploma Application and deadlines are found at: http://nbregistrar.rutgers.edu/undergrad/ug-dinfo.htm*.
 Filling out this form does not take place of verifying with Dean Prendergast in B100 that you are on track to graduate.
 Failure to complete the Diploma Application will result in a delay in degree posting.